Chart Color Schemes

 Flinders Park has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure.
-AreaSearch has identified a total of 12 projects that could impact the area.
-Notable ones include the Findon Sports Complex Redevelopment, Gleneagles Reserve Stormwater Management & Reserve Upgrade, TPW20-0238 Glengarry Street project, Woodville South Water Main, and Findon High School Upgrade.
-The following list highlights those most likely to be relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects that could affect this region.
+Notable initiatives include the Findon Sports Complex Redevelopment, Gleneagles Reserve Stormwater Management & Reserve Upgrade, TPW20-0238 Glengarry Street project, Woodville South Water Main upgrade, and Findon High School improvement plan.
+The following list provides details on projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.